musugi/TIEM-EITM-papers/Hall (2019) - Does Homeownership Influence Political Bahavior?.md

 #### 4. Elaborating
 ##### Expand on how the literature review contributes to future research.
-- Multiple Design?: two different DID designs and the similar estimate leading to implication
+- Multiplying Measures: two different DID designs to bolster Substantive Identification, mainly assumption of Parellel Trend

 #### References
 ##### List all references in a consistent and proper citation style.